 In terms of landscapes, Montenegro is one of the world’s most spectacular countries.
-Its name meaning literally “Black Mountain,” this is a place of magnificent coastal hills, sandy beaches, rugged inland mountain ranges, deep canyons, and shimmering lakes.
+Its name literally means “Black Mountain,” It is a place of magnificent coastal hills, sandy beaches, rugged inland mountain ranges, deep canyons, and shimmering lakes.

 Denominations :Notes: 5 – 100 EUR.
 Coins: 1-2 EUR, 5-50 cents